ibm-cloud-docs/cis/logpush.md

 {: #logpush-setup-api}
 {: api}

-Use the [Create a Logpush job](/apidocs/cis#create-logpush-job-v2) API to create a Logpush job when using IBM Cloud Logs, Cloud Object Storage, or Splunk.
+You can use the [Create a Logpush job](/apidocs/cis#create-logpush-job-v2) API to create a Logpush job when using IBM Cloud Logs, Cloud Object Storage, or Splunk.

 ## Before you begin
 {: #before-you-begin-logpush-api}